-29. Commissioners have begun robust monitoring of the assessment service, with the key focus on waiting times delivered by the provider.
-Monthly meetings will be conducted going forward regarding activity and performance, with quarterly quality focused meetings.
+30. Commissioners have begun robust monitoring of the assessment service, with the key focus on waiting times delivered by the provider.
+Monthly contract review meetings are conducted to monitor activity and performance, with quarterly quality focused meetings.

-- 30. Commissioners will be working to secure the long term future of early intervention support services on the autism pathway. - 31.
-Multi-disciplinary/Agency 'Filtering' Panels will be established to review all referrals requesting autism Assessments and agree on the most appropriate intervention to ensure support is offered at the earliest point possible.
+31. Multi-disciplinary/Agency 'Triage' Panels will be established across Hampshire with the aim to review all referrals requesting autism Assessments and agree on the most appropriate intervention to ensure support is offered at the earliest point possible.
 This is hoped to stagger and/or reduce referral rates for Autism assessment but still provide appropriate support and interventions.

 The Isle of Wight referral panel started in December 2021.
-The panel which is attended by a range of specialists runs every 2 weeks.
-To date 3 panels have taken place which have resulted in a significant reduction in referrals for Autism Assessments with the majority of referrals being referred onto intervention services such as occupational therapy or the wellbeing service.
-This reduction in assessment referrals will allow the provider to catch up with the waiting list whilst children and young people access the support they need according to clinical evidence.
-Commissioners are considering expanding the panel model into the north of the County in the new year and then across the rest of the County later in the year once the process is embedded and the model proven to reduce immediate numbers being referred for assessments.
+The panel which is attended by a range of specialists runs every 2 weeks and currently triages 50 referrals per month.
+This panel has now been running for 5 months and is seeing a significant reduction in referrals for Autism Assessments with the majority of referrals being sign posted onto intervention services such as occupational therapy, the wellbeing service and other support services.
+This reduction in assessment referrals will allow the provider to further reduce the waiting list whilst children and young people access the support they need according to clinical evidence submitted.